There are many issues that a homeowner might face with the trees and shrubs on a property. Get the answers to some of the most common questions.

 - I have two poplar trees in my backyard.
 They are about 35 years old.
 Many green leaves have been falling the past couple of years.
 What is causing this and how can I fix this?

-- We have two oak trees that appear to be dying from the top down.
-The larger of the two is located in a group of large oaks with a couple of other species.
-Is this condition something that will spread to the other trees?
-Is there a cure?
+- We have two oak trees dying from the top down, with the larger one in a group of other large oaks and different species.
+Is this condition likely to spread to the other trees, and is there a cure?

 - In our neighbors yard, there are bamboo trees growing.
 Now they have started showing up in our yard.
 How do we get rid of them so they do not come back?